-Our ability to pay dividends is also restricted by the terms of our credit arrangements and the indenture governing the senior notes.
+Our ability to pay dividends is also restricted by the terms of the indenture governing the Senior Notes.

 Because we are a holding company with no material assets other than the stock of our subsidiaries, our ability to pay dividends is dependent upon the earnings and cash flow of our subsidiaries and their ability to pay dividends to us.
 If there is a substantial decline in any of the markets in which we participate, our earnings will be negatively affected, thereby limiting our ability to pay dividends.